databricks/spark-sklearn/docs/README.md

     $ pip install -r python/requirements-docs.txt

 Execute `jekyll build` from the `docs/` directory to compile the site.
-When you run `jekyll build` in the `docs` directory, it will build (using Sphinx) the Python API docs, copying them into the `docs` directory (and then also into the `_site` directory).
+When you run `jekyll build`, it will build (using Sphinx) the Python API docs, copying them into the `docs` directory (and then also into the `_site` directory).

-To serve the docs
+To serve the docs locally, run:
-locally, run:

     # Serve content locally on port 4000
     $ jekyll serve --watch